Lesego121/Sign-in-and-sign-up-page-with-PHP/README.md

-# AFC-website
+# Sign in and sign up page with PHP Database
-The user can create account and login into the website, and add, edit runs
+The user can create account and login to the website and information is in the database